hva314/PlaidCTF-2017/README.md

 ## multicast - 175

 Hastad's broadcast attack using Coppersmith method.
-We have 1 message, linearly padding, decrypted by multiple public key (Ni, e=5) According to Theorem 2 (Hastad): `If a large enough group of people is involved, the attacker can recover the plaintext Mi from all the ciphertext with similar methods`
+We have 1 message, linearly padding, decrypted by multiple public keys (Ni, e=5) According to Theorem 2 (Hastad): `If a large enough group of people is involved, the attacker can recover the plaintext Mi from all the ciphertext with similar methods`

 ```